 Miyokawa The current mid-term plan depicts the Group's vision for 2030.
 From there, we established a management path for the 2025 Mid-term Plan from a backcasting perspective.
 This incorporates our recognition of the issue of a lack of a backcasting perspective, a reflection on the previous mid-term plan.
 In the past, midterm plans and management plans were formulated by accumulating numerical targets.
 However, in the face of intense changes in the external environment, the ability to appropriately anticipate and respond to future changes in other words, a backcasting perspective - is essential.
-The lack of planning and creation of new business models was also a point of reflection on the previous mid-term plan.
-Although our company has four core technologies - metals, polymers, photonics, and high frequency we have been unable to develop these technologies into businesses of a certain scale.
+The lack of planning and creation of new business models was also a point of reflection on the previous mid-term The introduction of ESG indicators in Directors' and other officers' remuneration for the first time is a symbolic initiative in the promotion of medium- to long-term sustainability plan.
+Although our company has four core technologies metals, polymers, photonics, and high frequency we have been unable to develop these technologies into businesses of a certain scale.
 However, technologies for creating new businesses are emerging, such as bipolar lead storage batteries that contribute to the utilization of renewable energy, a Ramune Catalyst that creates green LP gas using biogas derived from cow manure, and subcutaneously implantable ports (luminous CV ports) for injecting drugs in the field of life sciences.
 I believe that the direction of the 2025 Mid-term Plan efforts to nurture these new businesses is appropriate.
 And if they take off, they will be opportunities for growth for our company.
 Tsukamoto Although we had expected from the beginning of the 2025 Mid-term Plan that the business environments for our core businesses of automotive products and communications solutions would grow tougher, the conditions for FY2022 were even more severe than we assumed.
 These businesses need to be restructured to ensure that they can generate revenue.
 However, it was a year in which we were unable to fully implement measures to deal with the external environments through changes in productivity, marketing, and product mix.
 With regard to the creation of new businesses, we have continued to invest in the energy sector and R&D without restraint, despite the difficult business environments.
 As Director Miyokawa said, we are gradually seeing results.
 In FY2022, we sold two existing medium-sized businesses.
 Going forward, we need to further dynamically advance our business portfolio strategy.
 In order to achieve this, it is important for the Board of Directors to further deepen discussions on the selection and concentration of business areas and to implement action swiftly.
 I hope that President Moridaira will demonstrate his bold decision-making and execution skills and implement strong business strategies for the future.